 At The Sandon Trust we teach 'Respect for Self, Respect for Others and Responsibility for Actions' and this ethos is threaded throughout all of the key objectives and strategies.
-To this end the academy aims to provide:
+To this end, the academy aims to provide:

-- · Positive teaching and learning activities for all children to ensure they reach their full potential. - A unique, enriched learning environment which supports an engaging, bespoke curriculum. - Accurate assessment and tracking of pupil progress, in particular vulnerable groups.
+- Positive teaching and learning activities for all children to ensure they reach their full potential and build firm foundations for their future. - A unique, enriched and purposeful learning environment which supports an engaging, bespoke curriculum. - · Accurate assessment and tracking of pupil progress, in particular vulnerable groups.

 A continuing strategy utilised by the trust to ensure that the academy's objectives are met is the employment of additional qualified teaching staff to reduce class sizes.
 This strategy has had a significant impact on progress and attainment levels across all year groups as teaching is precisely targeted to meet the needs of all learners.
 Measurable outcomes at the end of Key Stage 2 demonstrate the impact of small classes.
-Progress measures indicate great gains when considering starting points for the 2022-23 cohort.
+Progress measures indicate great gains when considering starting points for the 2023-24 cohort.
+The Academy also employs specialist teachers in the areas of P.E. and Music to further strengthen the curriculum offer and promote pupils' holistic development.
+The academy has also expanded the welfare team to further support the pupils' whole development.